optofab/optofab.github.io/project-requirements.md

 - Customers will submit and track their order on the website

-- The website shows no secure information, including the design of the product or the customer information
+- The website should not show any confidential information, including the design of the product or the customer information

 ### Basic Requirements (User Stories)